christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 ### Breakdown

 A revolution in the eastern district of Ida Viru in Estonia plunged the small baltic country into a civil war.
-Many of the larger settlements were swiftly taken under controlof the Narva Socialist People's Republic (NSPR), which has a standing force of around 10-13.000 men.
+Many of the larger settlements were swiftly taken under control of the Narva Socialist People's Republic (NSPR), which has a standing force of around 10-13.000 men.

 The NSPR Forces are a patchwork of former soldiers, poorly prepared civilians and paramilitary groups, which are as differently trained as they are equipped, making use of old soviet equiment, civilian vehicles and more modern weaponry sponsored by foreign donors.
 Ideologically just as split, the NSPR is internally divided between left-leaning revolutionaries seeking their own state and far right militias such as "Bratstwa", who want to become part of the Russian Federation.

 Continued fighting already pulled the EU and the UN into the conflict, and after terrorist attacks in several participating countries NATO is deploying forces as well.
 With the US glaringly missing from their ranks due to internal struggles, NATO seems weaker than ever.

 The Russian Federation has condemned the use of NATO troops without a UN mandate and threatens to send their own force in an effort to protect ethnic russians in the region.

 ***